rscherrer/readpars/doc/EXAMPLE.md

 ./readpars
 ```

-There is no argument to be passed to the program through the command line, but the program will expect the file `parameters.txt` to be present in the working directory, with the following parameters: `ngenes`, `mutrate`, `noise`, and `genes` (see [main page](../README.md) of the documentation).
+There is no argument to be passed to the program through the command line, but the program will expect the file `parameters.txt` to be present in the working directory, with the following parameters: `ngenes`, `mutrate`, `noise`, and `genes`.
+This file is provided in the root folder of this repository - simply move it to the working directory where the program is called from.

+(Note that the featuring of parameter `ngenes` before `genes` in the example is important, as `ngenes` indicates how many `genes` there are to read in `parameters.txt`.)

 ### Output

-The above command will output to the screen some example values read from a mock parameter file.
+The above command will output to the screen some example values read from the mock parameter file.

 ### Tests